-Call me old-fashioned, but I considered celebrating Halloween on any day other than October 31st as a sacrilege and yesterday a friend phoned that he was holding the autumn fest a night early.
+Call me old-fashioned, but I consider celebrating Halloween on any day other than October 31st as a sacrilege and yesterday a friend phoned that he was having a Frankenstein party a night early.
 We argued about the date, until Shannon explained Halloween's Celtic origin as Samhain, which marked the division of the year into halves of light and dark when the otherworld was nearest reality.

 “It was a night of fire to cleanse the world.”
 I knew my Irish heritage.
 My mother’s family came from the West of Ireland.

-"And it was turnips that were carved, not pumpkins," Shannon stated with authority.
-His fiancee Charlotta was smart.
-He had been busy mining Google's vast abyss of useless knowledge to impress the German artist.
+"And they carved turnips, not pumpkins," Shannon stated with authority.
+His fiancee Charlotta was smart and he had mined Google's vast abyss of useless knowledge to impress the German artist.